Five Pressing Employment Law Issues HR Professionals Should Know

 About the Master of Legal Studies Program at Northeastern University

 In this program, you can earn your degree in less than two years as a part-time student.
-The curriculum offers courses in areas such as law and organizational management, data regulation, compliance, negotiation, advocacy and strategy.
+The curriculum offers courses in areas such as Law and Organizational Management, Data Regulation and Compliance, Negotiation and Advocacy, and Law and Strategy.

 Learn more about our online MLS program.